-Pro Forma Security Ownership of Certain Beneficial Owners of SplitCo

-Prior to the Split-Off, all of the outstanding shares of SplitCo common stock will be owned by Liberty Media.
-The following table sets forth information, to the extent known by Liberty Media or ascertainable from public filings, concerning the estimated beneficial ownership of each person or entity who is expected to beneficially own more than five percent of the outstanding shares of any series of SplitCo common stock, assuming that the Split-Off had occurred at 5:00 p.m., New York City time, on [].
+Pro Forma Security Ownership of Certain Beneficial Owners of SplitCo from public filings, concerning the estimated beneficial ownership of each person or entity who is expected to beneficially own more than five percent of the outstanding shares of any series of SplitCo common stock, assuming that the Split-Off had occurred at 5:00 p.m., New York City time, on [].
 The estimated percentage voting power is presented on an aggregate basis for all New BATRA and New BATRB shares.